 - If you proceed with the development without seeking a formal release or applying for it be modified or discharged by the Upper Tribunal, you will need to seek other another option.
 Depending on the circumstances, you may wish to consider the option of taking out an indemnity policy.
 Which will cover the risk of the benefiting landowner coming forward at a later date, upon discovering the breach, and seeking to exercise their rights.

 You should be aware that an indemnity policy merely insures against the risk of the breach being discovered.
 It does not remove the covenant or the breach itself.

 There will also be many caveats attached the policy.
 For example, it is unlikely that the risk can be insured against if you have already approached the landowner and asked for a release, or if they are aware of the development.

 That said, an indemnity policy is sometimes the preferred solution if the covenant is incredibly old and there is no past knowledge of the covenant being enforced previously.
 Equally, if you are unable to establish from investigations of your own title (and surrounding titles), the land which has the benefit of the covenant, then an indemnity policy may be more suitable.

 Hart Reade Solicitors are a full-service law firm with offices in Eastbourne, Hailsham, Polegate and Meads.
-We hold both Lexcel and Conveyancing Quality Accreditation from the Law Society of England and Wales, as well as being an ALEP member.
+We hold both Lexcel and Conveyancing Quality Accreditation from the Law Society of England and Wales.
 To make an appointment with one of our commercial property Solicitors, please phone our office on 01323 727 321.